A Scalable Entity-Based Framework for Auditing Bias in LLMs: Introduction

-We rely on data generation to boost scalability.
-Although synthetic data may abstract away some linguistic nuance~\cite{naduaș2025synthetic}, its generation allows us to construct sentence templates that can be instantiated with different entities, isolating bias-related factors without introducing counterfactual or semantically inconsistent content.
-We compare bias measurements derived from synthetic texts with those from real datasets, and we find a strong correlation.
-Supported by this validation, we conduct a large-scale audit comprising approximately $1.9$ billion generated data points.
-It covers three entity types, twelve tasks, three languages, sixteen models, and four prompting variants.
-This setting allows us to move beyond anecdotal evidence of bias to an understanding of its origins and mechanisms.
+We rely on synthetic data generation to scale the analysis while maintaining control.
+It allows us to formalize LLM applications as well-defined tasks and to generate sentences across diverse topics and syntactic forms, controlling for confounding factors such as topic and phrasing.
+Crucially, templates are constructed to contain sufficient evidence for the correct label while avoiding entity-specific details.
+This ensures that substituting entities does not introduce counterfactual or inconsistent content, allowing us to isolate the effect of entity identity.
+We validate this setup by comparing bias measurements from synthetic and real-world data, finding a strong correlation.
+We then conduct a large-scale audit with approximately $1.9$ billion data points, spanning three entity types, twelve tasks, three languages, sixteen models, and four prompting variants.
+This enables a systematic analysis of bias beyond anecdotal observations.
 We address three research questions:

 \begin{itemize}[leftmargin=*, nosep] \item \textbf{RQ1:} Can synthetic data serve as a valid proxy for auditing bias in realistic downstream tasks?
 We examine the correlation of structural bias signals detected in the synthetic and natural data. \item \textbf{RQ2:} How does bias manifest across different domains and tasks?
 Using a large-scale dataset, we investigate the variation of bias across applications and contexts. \item \textbf{RQ3:} How stable are these disparities across languages, model architectures, and prompting variations?
 We quantify the robustness and generality of bias patterns at scale. \end{itemize}